| Duration: | 10 Day(s) - 9 Night(s) |

 Guide:

-• English-speaking local tour guide, your kindly friend in Tibet
+English-speaking local tour guide, your kind friend in Tibet

 Accommodation:

-• 3 to 4 star hotel in Lhasa according to your request, guesthouse or tent in other areas according to the specific condition
+3 to 4-star hotel in Lhasa, according to your request, a guesthouse or a tent in other areas, according to the specific condition

 Travel Permits: